fozziethebeat/kt-villa/docs/docs/the-stay/rooms.md

 ![The wash room ](/img/IMG_4017.png)

 The primary wash room is on the first floor near the washing machine.
-Please use as needed to keep yourselve clean.
+Please use as needed to keep yourselves clean.

 ![The shelving](/img/IMG_4018.png)